Pyrrha-Platform/Pyrrha-Dashboard/README.md

-# Prometeo dashboard
+# Pyrrha dashboard

-This repository contains the [Prometeo](https://github.com/Code-and-Response/Prometeo) solution next generation in progress dashboard built on the Carbon Design System, React, Node.js, and Flask.
+This repository contains the [Pyrrha](https://github.com/Code-and-Response/Prometeo) solution next generation in progress dashboard built on the Carbon Design System, React, Node.js, and Flask.

 The dashboard shows the real-time and long-term averages of firefighter exposure to carbon monoxide, nitrogen dioxide, temperature, and humidity.